 We actively encourage all of our students to undertake a range of enrichment activities, particularly in your first year.
 The enrichment programme is designed to help students stand out from the crowd and become fully equipped for life after The Sixth Form Bolton.
 The activities we offer allow students to gain skills in new areas, further existing skills, make new friends and take part in a range of leisure activities.

 Our current programme includes:

 B ACTIVE

-- Cricket Academy
+Cricket Academy

-- Boys' and Girls' Football Academy
+Boys' & Girls' Football Academy

-- Rugby Academy

-- Netball
+Performance pathway

-- Level 2 Gym Instructor (Exclusive to Sports and Public Services students)
+Level 2 Gym Instructor

 B GIVING